lord63/awesome-python-decorator/README.md

 decorator to do the python 2.x and 3.x compatible mission.
 - [me-api](https://github.com/lord63/me-api) An extensible, personal API with custom integrations.
 It use the decorator to make sure there is an access token in the configuration file before sending the API request.
+- [profilehooks](https://github.com/mgedmin/profilehooks) Python decorators for profiling/tracing/timing a single
+function.
 - [pypi-cli](https://github.com/sloria/pypi-cli) pypi-cli is a command-line interface to the Python Package Index.
 It use decorator to makes a property lazy-evaluated.
 - [py-spin](https://github.com/lord63/py-spin) py-spin is a terminal spinner package for python.
 Yes, it use decorator to register a function that need to take a long time to finish and show the spinner when process it.
+- [python-goto](https://github.com/snoack/python-goto) A function decorator, that rewrites the bytecode, to enable goto in python.
 - [retrying](https://github.com/rholder/retrying) Retrying is general-purpose retrying library simplify the task of adding retry behavior to just about anything.
+- [timeout-decorator](https://github.com/pnpnpn/timeout-decorator) Timeout decorator for Python, it use decorator to limit the execution time of the given function.
 - [Tomorrow](https://github.com/madisonmay/Tomorrow) Tomorrow use decorator to do the magic that let you write asynchronous code with ease.
+- [wrapt](https://github.com/GrahamDumpleton/wrapt) A Python module for decorators, wrappers and monkey patching.

 ## Contribute